NAIST-SE/GHSponsors/README.md

     * RQ3.2: *What is the impact of (not) getting sponsorship?*
     * RQ3.3: *Why are developers sponsoring?*

-This artifact is a repository including a list of studied repositories on GitHub, a dataset for the network diagram for answering RQ1, the features for sponsored and non-sponsored developers for RQ2, the features for sponsors for RQ2, and survey material and coding of responses for RQ3.
+This artifact is a repository including lists of studied repositories on GitHub, a dataset for the network diagram for answering RQ1, the features for sponsored and non-sponsored developers for RQ2, the features for sponsors for RQ2, and survey material and coding of responses for RQ3.

 ## Contents
-- `repositories` - datasets of studied repositories
+- `repositories` - lists of studied repositories
     * `10_or_more.csv` - 1,168,856 repositories with 10 stars or more
     * `9_or_less.csv` - 1,338,533 repositories with 9 stars or less
-- `survey` - survey materials
+- `survey` - survey materials and results
     * `not_sponsored.pdf` - survey form for non-sponsored developers
     * `sponsored.pdf` - survey form for spnsored developers
     * `sponsoring.pdf` - survey form for sponsors